jason-ford-x/proposal-equality/README.md

 - Some style guides may prefer the more explicit `Equality` methods as a defense against typos with `==`/`===` — it would presumably be more difficult to mix up `loose` and `strict` as words.
 - Centralizing equality algorithms under an API can help ensure each new algorithm conforms to a standard (name, supported types, etc).
 It could also reduce pressure to give each new algorithm an equality symbol.
 This proposal does not contain any, but type/data-structure specific algorithms could be provided.
 - `Equality.custom()` allows for mixing and matching the algorithms conditionally and to write your own algorithm without writing the overhead logic, similar to the conveniences of `Array.sort`.
 - The [composites](https://github.com/tc39/proposal-composites) proposal addresses the common use-case of wanting to check an object's membership in a collection, not by reference but when the object is semi/identical to one in the collection.
 For example, knowing that the structure `[0,1]` is in `[[0,1],[1,2],[2,3]]` regardless of references.
-This proposal solutions that common case out of the box, and `Equality.custom` supports variation:
+This proposal solutions that common case out of the box, and `Equality.custom` allows users to easily write a variation:
 ```js
 Equality.hasValue([[0,1],[1,2],[2,3]], [0,1], 'uniform') // true
 ```